 “In the beginning, it might be the person with hearing loss educating others on what can be done to help them understand,” said Bakey.
 “But what makes a communicative exchange most successful is if the communication partner takes some of the responsibility.”

 When speaking with someone who has hearing loss, get his or her attention first before you begin talking.
 Make sure to face the person, allowing them to use visual cues, including facial cues, contextual cues and body language, while listening.

 Another strategy for taking advantage of visual cues: As opposed to a phone call, try using FaceTime or Skype to communicate.

 Background noise and distance from the speaker can make it more difficult for a person with hearing loss to understand you.

 “When thinking about the environment, you want to think about ‘what can I do to try to improve the speech signal?’” said Bakey.

 Reducing background noise (TV, radio, music) is a good place to start.
-At a family party, consider talking in a quieter or less crowded room.
-Choose restaurants that aren’t too noisy, and pick a booth along a wall.
+Consider talking in a quieter or less crowded room.
 Avoid speaking to one another from different rooms.